There are a lot of images on these pages, please be patient when downloading.

 #20B Deskstand Courtesy Coin Box 7-Digit OST Receiver #20B Transmitter with Red Cross Mouthpiece

 c.
 1903-1912 - Later production model with perch stamped 20B & patent dates stamped into base.
-Solid perch, 7-digit OST receiver, courtesy coin box, nickel number card holder, "Original mint Red Cross mouthpiece"
+Solid perch, 7-digit OST receiver, courtesy coin box, rare 128A nickel number card holder, "Original mint Red Cross mouthpiece"

 Western Electric #22 - #20B - #20S Desk Stand